The breakers resort is Dennis Port MA. I have only been to Massachusetts once before and that is something I was excited to change.

-Between the two resorts in the area I would be here a week, almost so I wanted to try a ton of local places.
+Between the two resorts in the area, I would be here for a week, almost so I wanted to try a ton of local places.
 Also, since this resort only had microwaves, I was focused on eating out for pretty much each meal.

-I started with what they called a Red, White, and Blue Waffle, Strawberries, bananas, and blueberries on our made to order Belgian waffle Topped with whipped cream and butter.
-Then for the omelet I ordered their Irish Omelet HOMEMADE HASH & American cheese.
-Both were best in class.
+I started with what they called a Red, White, and Blue Waffle, Strawberries, bananas, and blueberries on our made-to-order Belgian waffle Topped with whipped cream and butter.
+Then for the omelet, I ordered their Irish Omelet HOMEMADE HASH & American cheese.
+Both were the best in class.
 The service was quick almost as quick as the breakfast in “Defending Your Life” if you have seen the movie, you will instantly get it.
 If not watch that one it is hilarious.

-After breakfast which I took my time to enjoy at a leisurely pace.
+After breakfast, I took my time to enjoy myself at a leisurely pace.
 I got there shortly after the doors opened at 7 AM and left a while after 8 AM so they were likely wondering if guests from the South ever leave.
 Especially since they had put down the food in front of me in moments after my order.

 Breakfast places make a good profit because the food costs are low for the prices, but they have to turn over tables fairly fast to do so.
 I get it so I left a nice tip since I felt like I had been camping at my table some.